Call for Papers and Copy Editors

 Submission Guidelines

-For this special issue, the editors are asking for authors to submit a 300 to 400 word abstract for initial consideration before submitting a longer work.
+For this special issue, the editors are asking for authors to submit a 250- 300 word abstract for initial consideration before submitting a longer work.
 The abstract should include the tentative title, author(s), affiliation(s), type of submission, detailed summary of the proposed submission, and representative sources.
-Abstracts are due no later than March 15, 2024, and decisions on acceptance will occur no later than April 1, 2024.
+Abstracts are due no later than July 31, 2024, and decisions on acceptance will occur no later than August 15, 2024.
+The selection criteria will involve: relevance to theme, clarity of paper, intellectual significance, and originality.

 Submission Timeline: